Courses designed for educators.

 10 Week course low-residency course.

-With the both in-person and online study, this course delivers significant opportunities to dive deep into Restorative Justice work as well as opportunities to reflect weekly on theory and practice.
-Readings and assignments are sent on four days before our conference calls.
-We hold conference calls to foster questions and discussion between you, our skilled and supportive facilitators, as well as other students.
+With the both in-person and online study, these courses deliver significant opportunities to dive deep into Restorative Justice work as well as opportunities to reflect weekly on theory and practice.
+Readings and assignments are released before our conference calls.
+We hold conference calls to foster questions and discussion between our skilled and supportive facilitators as well as other students.
 Want some hands-on skill building to strengthen your practice?
 During the course weeks 5 and 10 we hold our full day workshops on Fridays, so you’ll able to bring your real and pressing challenges to this discussion and gain all the benefits of in-person learning.

-Our four courses build upon each other magnifying the previous knowledge and expertise.
-Upon completion of all four we believe you’ll be a strong practitioner and able to lead much of this work in your organization.
+Our three courses build upon each other magnifying the previous knowledge and expertise.
+Upon completion of all three we believe you’ll be a strong practitioner and able to lead much of this work in your organization.
 Clock hours are available for participants through the Puget Sound ESD, between 12 and 23 clock hours.

 Introduction and classroom practices